malzarah/DW8086/Data Cleaning Task/DataCleaning.md

 Following are the issues that were observed in the data set provided by the stakeholder:
 * Rows with missing values or no values.
 * Columns that were supposed to hold numeric values just like other rows in the column but holds value such as NV instead of   NULL or be an empty cell.
-* Decimal places of decimal values is different for different cell values.
+* Number of Decimal places of decimal values is not uniformed along the dataset.

 ## Description of steps undertaken by the team to resolve the issues with Data set